hello-ravikumar/indovision_task/README.md

 ## About Task
-- [Create GUI to upload documents like as pdf or docx on form submit call api to upload this document in a folder].
+- Create GUI to upload documents like as pdf or docx on form submit call api to upload this document in a folder.
-- [Extract uploaded document data & save in DB.]
+- Extract uploaded document data & save in DB.
-- [Show uploaded documents list with columns:- S.no. , doc name, content.]
+- Show uploaded documents list with columns:- S.no. , doc name, content.

 ## How to run the code